 Today, from being a Malatesta hunting lodge and holiday home, the building once again looks like an ancient noble residence, with a large park and the typical features of a mediaeval “palatium”.

-Visitors can still admire the old oil mill adjacent to the palace's renovated kitchens, evidence of a centuries-old oil-making tradition.
+Visitors can still admire the old oil mill adjacent to the palace's renovated kitchens, evidence of a

-Significant modifications and extensions have been carried out over the centuries; for example, the small frescoed church that flanks the complex (19th century) and the charming 17th-century staircase leading to the courtyard onto which the entrances to the palace’s main floor or “piano nobile” open.
+small frescoed church that flanks the complex (19th century) and the charming 17th-century staircase leading to the courtyard onto which the entrances to the palace’s main floor or “piano nobile” open.

 The furnishings and decorations that characterise the latter, date back to the time when it was owned